How to Negotiate Settlement Agreements

-Negotiating settlement agreements (also known as compromise agreements) can be a daunting prospect, and in this article we take an in-depth look at how you, the employee, should go about it.
-Don’t be misled by the humour we have injected into our negotiating guide below.
-This is a deadly serious topic and we have imparted much of our knowledge as specialist employment lawyers; for employees’ eyes only!
+Learning how to negotiate a settlement agreement (also known as a compromise agreement) can be a daunting prospect, and in this article we take an in-depth look at how you should go about it.
+Don’t be misled by the humour we have injected into this piece.
+This is a deadly serious topic and we have imparted much of our knowledge as specialist employment lawyers, for employees’ eyes only!

 Top 3 TIPS

 - Consider if/when to resign

 Again, don’t resign.
 By now, your employer probably wants you to leave, and if you make their life difficult enough they will effectively pay you to go quietly.
 If you resign however, you lose an important bargaining chip.
 Why should they give you a decent settlement agreement now?
 Ok you could take them to the employment tribunal, but are you really going to do that?
 And as they say ‘out of sight out of mind’ – once they’re rid of you there really is less motivation for them to even answer the ‘phone when you call them to negotiate a settlement agreement.

 If you do really feel that you have not choice but to resign bear in mind that you can still work your notice period and claim constructive dismissal – you don’t have to resign on the spot.
 Also the three month time limit for claims can start to run from your last day actually in the office, regardless of your official resignation date.